yds/acmetool-dns/README.md

 `update` rewritten to use the new optional `TSIG_FILE` setting instead of `TSIG_KEY` or nither if authenticating updates by source IP.

-the `nsupdate` code is piped from an easy to read `sh` HERE document instead of a sereas of `echo` statments.
+the `nsupdate` code is piped from an easy to read `sh` [HERE document](https://en.wikipedia.org/wiki/Here_document) instead of a series of `echo` statments.
 The syntax complies with both [nsupdate](https://linux.die.net/man/8/nsupdate) and [knsupdate](https://www.knot-dns.cz/docs/3.5/html/man_knsupdate.html).